benjeffery/bamserve/README.md

 Data can then be fetched from eg: http://localhost:8000/bam/my_bams/bam_1/chrom/0/1000

-A test webpage that can be opened in chrom is included but you'll need to edit the URL in test.js to point to your bam.
+The data is in packed binary format, an example test webpage that can be opened as a file is included but you'll need to edit the URL in test.js to point to your bam.